aimms/documentation/webui/combination-chart-widget.rst

 The Data Coloring section in the Chart Settings offers support for Color Index and for Transparency Index.

 One of the indices can be specified as Color Index.
 This means that all data points will be colored based on the set element corresponding to the Color Index.
 For example, consider a chart that displays data for the identifier UnitCost(f,c).
 When specifying the *f* index as the Color Index, the chart element (e.g. the column) corresponding to UnitCost('London','Liege') will be colored with the second color out of a 19 color palette as 'London' is the second element in the (root set of the) set Factories.
 Note that a modulo 19 operation will be applied to determine the color.
-As a result, the twentieth factory will have a the same color as the first.
+As a result, the twentieth factory will have the same color as the first.
 Similarly, when specifying the *c* index as the Color Index, the chart element will use the sixth color out of the color palette as 'Liege' is the sixth element in the 'Centers' set.

 If not specified explicitly, the combination chart will use the last index in the Grouped section as a Color Index.
 If there is no such index, the last index in the Stacked section will be used and if both the Grouped and Stacked sections are empty, the last index in the Header section is used as the Color Index.

 In most cases, it makes sense to select an index in the Stacked or Grouped section as the color index, as indices in the Header section are already explicitly displayed in the chart (meaning there already is a way to visually distinguish between them).